yjg30737/pyqt-shadow-frame-window-example/README.md

 From v0.0.3, window can be resized and moved by inheriting FramelessWindow in <a href="https://github.com/yjg30737/pyqt-frameless-window.git">pyqt-frameless-window</a>.

+== 2022-09-04 ==

+From v0.0.31(don't care about the version policy, just want to slow down), window's shadow and border disappear when window is full screen or maximized.
+They will reappear when window is back to normal.

 ## Requirements
 * PyQt5 >= 5.15